 Posted by Willy Franzen on September 24, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 Now, I’m not a rocket scientist, but there’s a chance that you are—or want to be.
 If that’s the case, then you need to check out Ball Aerospace.
 And even if your pursuit of rocket science ended with building model rockets as a kid, you still might want to take a look.
 I first came across Ball Aerospace while reading an article about the 20-foot tall, 130 pound rocket that their interns launched 4,000 feet into the sky.
 That puts my childhood rocket launches to shame—which it should considering the fact that Ball Aerospace “is a leader in design, development and manufacture of innovative aerospace systems.”
 They develop things like “spacecraft, instruments and sensors, RF and microwave technologies, data exploitation solutions and a variety of advanced aerospace technologies and products that enable exciting missions,” so a 20-foot tall rocket is child’s—er—intern’s play for Ball Aerospace, which is located in Boulder, CO; Dayton, OH; and Albuquerque, NM.